dartkron/leetcodeBot/README.md

 2. Can send task hints if they are set.
 3. Can send task difficulty.
 3. Subscribe/Unsubscribe user buttons/commands.
-4. Once per day reminder serverless function send new task to all users who subscribed.
+4. Once per hour reminder serverless function send new task to all users who subscribed for this hour.
 Reminder require `SENDING_TOKEN` environment variable with Telegram API token.
 And it's all on the current stage.

 Plan to add: